CONSULAR REPORT OF BIRTH ABROAD (CRBA) CHECKLIST (June 9, 2021)

-A child born outside of the United States to a U.S. citizen parent or parents may acquire U.S. citizenship and be issued a Consular Report of Birth Abroad (CRBA).
-For all CRBA interviews, once you have everything in order using the checklist below, please make an appointment using our online system at https://evisaforms.state.gov/acs/default.asp?postcode=ACC&appcode=1.
-If you have any questions about the checklist or require assistance making an appointment, please send an email to ACSAccra@state.gov We will respond as quickly as possible and generally within 24 hours.
+A child born outside of the United States to a U.S. citizen, or to a person married to a U.S. citizen at the time of the birth, may acquire U.S. citizenship and be issued a Consular Report of Birth Abroad (CRBA).
+For all CRBA interviews, once you have everything in order using the information below, please make an appointment using our online system at https://evisaforms.state.gov/acs/default.asp?postcode=ACC&appcode=1.
+If, after reviewing the information, you have any questions or require assistance making an appointment, please send an email to ACSAccra@state.gov.
+We will respond as quickly as possible, and generally within 24 hours.
 In order to avoid delays, make sure to have your documentation completed and ready for adjudication at the time of your interview.
 Failure to do so will result in delays and may require you to make a follow-on appointment at the Embassy for further adjudication.
 When filling out forms, do not leave any fields blank.
 For any question that does not apply, mark “N/A” (not applicable).
-The following checklist will aid you in making sure you have everything in order and, again, please email ACSAccra@state.gov to clarify any questions ahead of your interview.
+The following list will aid you in making sure you have everything in order and, again, please email ACSAccra@state.gov to clarify any questions ahead of your interview.

 - Complete passport application DS-11(if you are applying for your child’s passport as well);